Yong-inho/Graduation_Thesis/Stack Overflow/README.md

 ## Problem

 Almost of modern processor use 64-bit address.
 So the "ADDRESS" includes null byte.
-This prevents argument for 'victim' being long enough to overwrite return address of victim's main() stack frame.
+This prevents argument for 'victim' being long enough to overwrite return address of victim's main() stack frame by repeating "ADDRESS".
 So this kind of attack is not practical today.